yosephsa/secure-encrypt/README.md

 # secure-encrypt
-A tool that encrypts a file and securely deletes the source file, or decrypts a file encrypted with gpg semmytric encryption.
+A tool that encrypts a file (with gpg symmetric encryption) and securely deletes the source file, or decrypts a file encrypted with gpg semmytric encryption.

 #### Supported OS: